-K01, K04, K07 Participation and activity in lectures Assessment of work in

-terms of demonstrated

-social skills (cooperation

-with the teacher and
+Method for verification of learning outcomes - participation and activity in lectures Assessment criteria - assessment of work in terms of demonstrated social skills (cooperation with the teacher and other university employees).
+10% of final grade

-other university

-employees).
-10% of final

-grade

 Programme content

 The lecture presents current civilization challenges which have global range, such as social and economical inequalities, the need to implement sustainable development goals and development of ESG investments, and religious conflicts.